-Currently an unincorporated business (sole-trader or partnership) reports its turnover, expenses, and profit or loss to HMRC once a year on the self-assessment tax return.
-This return must be submitted by 31 January following the end of the tax year in which the business accounting period ends.
-Landlords report rental income for each income tax year which ends on 5 April.
+Currently an unincorporated business (sole-trader or partnership) reports its turnover, expenses, and profit or loss for the accounting period that ends within the tax year which the self-assessment tax return covers, and this must be received by HMRC by 31 January after the end of that tax year.
+This is called the 'current year' basis.